-When Metallica released The $5.98 EP: Garage Days Re-Revisited in August of 1987, it was intended as "a fun thing... something stupid to tide the kids over till our next album," according to drummer Lars Ulrich.
-More than three decades later, however, this humble, cheaply recorded five-track mini-LP of obscure cover tunes is considered a cult classic and a pivotal release in Metallica's history.
+When Metallica released The $5.98 EP: Garage Days Re-Revisited in August of 1987, drummer Lars Ulrich called it "a fun thing... something stupid to tide the kids over till our next album."
+More than three decades later, however, this humble, cheaply recorded five-track mini-LP of obscure cover tunes has become a bona fide cult classic and is considered a pivotal release in Metallica's history.

-The $5.98 EP (also known as The $9.98 CD, to those who preferred the compact disc format) was Metallica's first studio recording with then-new bassist Jason Newsted, who'd joined the band in late 1986 after the tragic death of four-stringer Cliff Burton.
+The $5.98 EP (aka The $9.98 CD, if you preferred the compact disc format) was Metallica's first studio recording with then-new bassist Jason Newsted, who'd joined the band in late 1986 after the tragic death of Cliff Burton.
 The band was due to spend the Summer of '87 touring the Euro festival circuit, and their European record label suggested that they release some kind of new product in time for the gigs.

 The "Re-Revisited" in the album's title referenced the B-side of 1984's Creeping Death European maxi single, which was sub titled Garage Days Revisited, and featured covers of Diamond Head's "Am I Evil?" and Blitzkrieg's "Blitzkrieg."

 When The $5.98 EP was released, I happened to be in Germany on a high school student-exchange trip.
 I saw the EP in a record shop in Frankfurt, and somehow got the mistaken impression that it was a Europe-only exclusive.
-Naturally I snapped it up, thinking that I'd be the only kid on the block with new Metallica music when I returned to New Jersey, and expecting to make a killing selling taped copies of it to everyone at my school!
+Naturally I snapped it up, thinking that I'd be the only kid on the block with new Metallica music when I returned to New Jersey.
+I figured I'd make a killing selling taped copies of it to everyone at my school!